VirgilSecurity/virgil-crypto-c/docs/module.md

 -----------------

 Groups common attributes for the component.
-Module groups high level logical components within one phisical component.
-Phisical component is a source file, plus header file for C/C++.
+Module groups high level logical components within one physical component.
+Physical component is a source file, plus header file for C/C++.
 Logical component is representation of a constant, type, enumeration, method, etc. Module represents C components in a language agnostic way.
-This makes possible to generate wrappers for high level languakes like C#, Java, Python, etc.
+This makes possible to generate wrappers for high level languages like C#, Java, Python, etc.

     <module
         name = "..."